glasgowm148/ergonaut-handbook/Guides/yield/off-chain.md

 Oracles play a pivotal role in DeFi by providing external data (e.g., price feeds) to smart contracts.
 Ergo's ecosystem utilizes oracles for various applications, including stablecoins and financial instruments.

 #### Becoming an Oracle Provider:

+> To join the existing oracle pool, you will need a *Gold Pool Oracle Token*.
+These tokens are periodically made available through [auctions](https://ergoauctions.org/artwork/78263e5613557e129f075f0a241287e09c4204be76ad53d77d6e7feebcccb001), providing a fair and transparent process for potential participants.
+{.is-warning}

 1. **Data Source Integration**: Oracle providers need to integrate reliable data sources with the Ergo blockchain, ensuring the information is accurate and timely.
 2. **Deploy Oracle Contracts**: Deploy smart contracts on Ergo that will serve as the interface for your data feeds.
 3. **Maintain Reliability**: Continuous monitoring and maintenance are required to ensure your oracle remains reliable and trustworthy.
 4. **Compensation**: Oracle providers are typically compensated by the users or contracts that rely on their data feeds, often through transaction fees or subscriptions.
+Operating an Gold oracle nets approximately 24 GORT (Gold Oracle Reward Tokens) per day.

 ### Bots for Automated Trading and Order Matching